OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This example uses plain CSS3, avoiding any JavaScript or CSS frameworks like Tailwind.
+This document details a CSS-only solution to create an expanding card effect.
+No JavaScript is required!
+The effect involves a card that expands vertically when hovered over, revealing additional content.
+We'll use pure CSS3 to achieve this.

 **Description of the Styling:**

-The styling leverages CSS transitions and the `height` property to achieve the expansion effect.
-The card's initial height is set to a smaller value, showing only the top part.
-On hover, the height transitions to a larger value, revealing the hidden content smoothly.
-We use a `max-height` to ensure the expansion doesn't overflow the container.
-The transition property smoothly animates the change in height.
+The styling utilizes CSS transitions and transforms to create the smooth expanding animation.
+The card's height is initially set to a smaller value.
+On hover, the height is transitioned to a larger value, revealing hidden content within.
+We use `overflow: hidden` to keep the hidden content concealed until the card expands.

 **Full Code:**